EDABK-C-C-Training-K67/week2-cfundamental-themostbasicdefinition-spm1102/revision.md

 tran quang huy huy.tq210428@sis.hust.edu.vn 20210428 et1
 ```

 ## 3.9.
-Implement a program that prompts the user to enter student information via the console and then prints that information in the following format:
+Implement a program that prompts the user to enter student information via the console and then prints that information in the following format.
+Only use `scanf` and `printf`.
+No string processing allowed.

 ### **Specification**